2022 U19 EURO finals – fixtures and schedule: when and where are the matches?

 Article summary

-Slovakia will stage the 2022 UEFA European Under-19 Championship finals from 18 June to 1 July.
+Slovakia are staging the 2022 UEFA European Under-19 Championship finals from 18 June to 1 July.
 Eight teams are split into two groups of four.
 See all the dates and kick-off times.

 Article top media content